What Can We Learn from Major Data Breaches?

 One such action is to conduct thorough background screening during the recruitment process.
 Employees often have access to sensitive customer data hence it’s vital that businesses hire candidates that can be trusted to manage customer data responsibly.

 By conducting screening during the recruitment process, such as financial probity, social media searches, and reference checks, hiring teams can obtain a more holistic view of a candidate in order to make well-informed hiring decisions.
-This is especially the case with organisations who are outsourcing or hiring across borders their IT and data teams as part of cost saving measures in the hybrid world of work.
 Ensure that your hire is who they say they are with identify verification to prevent identity fraud or handing your sensitive customer information into the hand of fraudsters.

 Along with background screening at the time of hiring, businesses should regularly review their risk by conducting re screening or indeed continuous screening of employees.
 Employee circumstances are always changing, e.g. they may experience personal or financial issues during their tenure, which may impact on their behaviour, continuous or rec screening enables employers to identify these changes as they arise to ensure that employees remain suitable for the workplace and for their role.